What is ransomware?

 Ransomware makes for thriving business operations

-Hospitals in the UK falling victim to WannaCry received a lot of attention.
+Hospitals in the UK falling victim to the WannaCry attack in May received a lot of attention.
 But experts say it was an equal opportunity attack, targeting everything from hotels to fashion companies.

 Gazeley likened the attack to someone shooting indiscriminately into a crowd with a machine gun and striking a grandmother or a baby.
 "You can't say you didn't mean to hit them, you shouldn't have been shooting into a crowd in the first place," he said.